 Canary Firewall lets you drop connection attempts to your device based on the rules you specify.

-This works like ignore-listing but the rules sit on the device instead of on the console, meaning that your bird can drop all traffic before sending it to the console (this may be useful if your bird is getting spammed from a specific IP or on a specific Port).
+This works like ignore-listing, but the rules sit on the device instead of on the Console, meaning that your bird can drop all traffic before sending it to the Console (this may be useful if your bird is getting spammed from a specific IP or on a specific Port).

 Step 1: Understand the dangers